Metric Speed (Velocity)

 Example: Highway speed is around 100 km/h

-One hour at this speed will move you 100 km.
+One hour at this speed moves you 100 km.

-Example: One minute at 60 km/h will move you 1 km.
+Example: One minute at 60 km/h moves you 1 km.

 You can convert from m/s to km/h: